hyundai-robotics/doc-hi6-operation/7-system/7-auto-calibration/4-base-axis-calibration/1-base-axis-initial-set.md

 {% endhint %}

 {% hint style="warning" %}
-You can use the calibration function only for the first base axis, and you can set the axis configuration as any when setting the additional axis parameter.
-Do not set the axis configuration as any for the other base axes except for the first base axis.
+* You can use the calibration function only for the first base axis, and you can set the axis configuration as any when setting the additional axis parameter.
+* Do not set the axis configuration as any for the other base axes except for the first base axis.
+* Base axis calibration is available only when the base axis configuration is any.
 {% endhint %}